 Benefits Associated with Reducing Alcohol Intake with Naltrexone

 Many patients wishing to control their drinking have similar experiences and value the benefits associated with reducing their alcohol intake.
 Often these benefits include better sleep, increased energy and focus, and pride in being able to make important changes in their lives.

 This post is based heavily on a portion of a 2015 paper written in The Atlantic magazine by Gabrielle Glaser that provides a useful discussion of naltrexone, despite its unfortunate title and equally unfortunate bashing of AA.
 Many of my clients use AA with great success, and many of them find naltrexone useful for supporting abstinence, particularly early on.
-I am confident that sophisticated readers who link to Glaser’s article will be able to take away what is useful—-and, as is said in AA, will “take what you can use and leave the rest.”
+I am confident that sophisticated readers who read Glaser’s article will be able to take away what is useful — and, as is said in AA, will “take what you can use and leave the rest.”